-The Court of Appeals found that because Nguyen did not object to the prior similar DUI being admitted either prior to trial or during trial that he waived the issue because there was not plain error.
+The Court of Appeals found that because Nguyen did not object to the prior similar DUI being admitted either prior to trial or during the trial he waived the issue because there was no plain error.
 Despite Jones v.
 State, 326 GA.
 App.
-658 (2014) prohibiting such evidence, it was not error because this trial occurred two month prior to the issuance of Jones, supra.
+658 (2014) prohibiting such evidence, it was not error because this trial occurred two months prior to the issuance of Jones, supra.

 Finally, there are several other issues that were not raised by Nguyen that could have been raised by a knowledgeable DUI lawyer.
 First, Retrograde Extrapolation is inherently unreliable and has a 20% margin of error even if the expert can accurately determine when blood alcohol peaked which is necessary to calculate blood alcohol at the time of driving.
 Evans v.
 State, 253 Ga App 71 (2001)(State must prove only that the Defendant was less safe to drive regardless of blood alcohol content, there was no factual basis upon which to calculate the blood alcohol at the time of driving, and retrograde extrapolation is scientifically unreliable under Harper v.
 State).
 In Smith v.
 Tuscaloosa, 601 So.2d 1136, 1140 (Ala.Crim.App.1992) the Alabama Court of Criminal Appeals stated that: